Battle of Piva Forks: Battle

-The 2nd Battalion, 3rd Marine Regiment and 3rd Battalion, 3rd Marine Regiment began moving forward to the front line, in preparation of the launch of the attack.
-Tanks which were assigned to a secondary role in the attack, moved toward the front lines to move into support positions.
+The 2nd Battalion, 3rd Marine Regiment and 3rd Battalion, 3rd Marine Regiment began moving forward to the front line in preparation of the launch of the attack.
+Tanks moved toward the front lines into support positions.
 Before 09:00, the 1st Battalion, 3rd Marine Regiment opened up with close-in mortar concentrations and sustained machine gun fire to prevent the Japanese from seeking protection next to the Marine lines.
 Just before the attack commenced, Japanese artillery began a counterbarrage which blasted the Marine lines, pounding the 1st Battalion, 3rd Marine Regiment positions and the assembly areas of the assault battalions, with the extremely accurate fire threatening to force a halt to the attack plans.
-The value of the forward observers on the ridge was utilized to discover the location of the Japanese battery and counterbattery fire was requested.
-Communications were lost but the break in the signal wire was found and repaired.
+The forward observers on the ridge were utilized to discover the location of the Japanese battery and counterbattery fire.
+Communications were lost, but the break in the signal wire was found and repaired.

 The enemy battery was located on the forward slope of a small coconut grove several thousand yards from the Piva River.
 Counterbattery fire from the 155 mm howitzer battery of the U.S. Army's 37th Division began to explode around the grove.
 Fire was adjusted quickly by direct observation, and shortly afterwards the Japanese battery was knocked out of action.
 While the artillery duel was underway, the 2nd Battalion, 3rd Marine Regiment and 3rd Battalion, 3rd Marine Regiment began forming into attack formation behind the line of departure.
-The preparatory fires ceased at 09:00 and at that time the two attack battalions advanced through the 1st Battalion, 3rd Marine Regiment's lines.
+The preparatory fires ceased at 09:00, and at that time the two attack battalions advanced through the 1st Battalion, 3rd Marine Regiment's lines.

 Moving through the artillery preparation zone, it was obvious that the forward Japanese positions had been neutralized.
 The shattered and cratered jungle with destroyed Japanese defensive positions was passed without opposition.
 Shredded and torn bodies of dead Japanese gave evidence of the impact of artillery fire.
 Dead enemy snipers—lashed into positions in tree tops—draped from shattered branches.
 Soon afterward, the lull subsided and the surviving Japanese opened fire.
 Japanese artillery burst along the line, traversing the front of the advancing Marines together with extremely accurate 90 mm mortar fire hit the attacking companies and caused significant casualties.